7 Best Hiking Trails in Millcreek Canyon, Utah

 Desolation Overlook

 Desolation Overlook is a popular trail located in Millcreek Canyon that can be hiked year round.
 I love taking the dogs up here for a great view of the canyon and valley in the distance.
-The trail is on the north slope, so it is very shaded, and in winter, can be very icy.
+The trail is on the north slope, so it is very shaded, and in winter, it can be very icy.
 The trail makes its way up the side of the mountain using long switchbacks.
 You’ll have great views looking East into Millcreek Canyon on the way up, then at the overlook, a great view of the Salt Lake City valley.

 Mt.
 Aire